michaelpatrickpurcell/temporal-mechanics/README.md

      Such an organisation should be a prominent feature of the game's story.
      Affiliations tend to be much more transactional than relationships.
      This aspect implies both a set of benefits that the character enjoys and a set obligations that the character incurs as a result of their affiliation.

-## Matching Aspects
-A pair of _matching aspects_ is a set of two [aspects](#aspects), one character aspect and one environment aspect, that together allow the characters manipulate a scene to their advantage.
-Pairs of matching aspects are used to determine the size of the dice pool when making a [check](#checks).

-#### Example
-Suppose an NPC who needs to be prevented from catching a flight has the aspect "Argumentative".
-In this case, "Argumentative" itself might be the best match that could appear in the characters' aspect list.
-The NPC could be drawn into an argument with the PCs or even provoked into doing something that would get them kicked off of the flight.

-If instead the NPC had the the aspect "Meek", then character aspects like "Aggressive", "Demanding", or even simply "Angry" might be appropriate matches.
-The NPC could be simply intimidated by the PCs and coerced into doing what the PCs want them to do.

 ---